-Turnkey refers to the total cost to build your home, from foundation to finally turning the key to the front door for the first time.
+Turnkey refers to the total cost to build your home, from foundation to turning the key in the front door.
 It does not include the cost of land or land improvements, such as adding a septic system or constructing a road.

-Over the last 25 years, M.T.N Design and PrecisionCraft have designed and produced over 2,000 log & timber homes.
+Over the last 25 years, M-T-N Design and PrecisionCraft have designed and produced over 2,000 log & timber homes.
 During this time, they have learned that calculating an estimated turnkey budget is the critical first step in the custom home design process.
-Establishing a budget at the beginning of the process allows the budget to direct your home’s design, including the type and amount of your log or timber materials, ensuring it fits within your budget.
+Establishing a budget at the beginning of the process allows the budget to direct your home’s design.
+This includes the type and amount of your log or timber materials ensuring it fits within your budget.

-The impact of square footage in the home is fairly straightforward — the bigger the house, the more building material needed to build the house.
-The complexity of a home’s design is probably the least understood factor impacting cost — the more corners, roof ridge lines and roof valleys, the longer it takes to construct thereby increasing costs.
-On the other hand, a simple rectangular design with one roof ridge line is simpler, and therefore less expensive, to build.
+The impact of square footage in the home is fairly straightforward.
+The bigger the house, the more building material is needed to build the house.
+However, complexity of a home’s design, and how it impacts cost, is not understood so easily.
+Increasing the number corners, roof ridge lines, and roof valleys lengthens the construction time.

 Lastly, the location of your land can be a huge factor in turnkey costs.
 Labor and some materials are more expensive in some parts of the country than others.
 The difference between building the same home in State A versus State B could be thousands of dollars.
 If you plan to build your home in a state other than where you live now, make sure to understand what other custom home building projects are actually costing.